 The Dimensions of Time

-Sue: That’s ridiculous!
+Sue: That is ridiculous!

 Me: How is it more ridiculous than Ian clambering into a Dalek in the second story?
 Remember that?